evollu/react-native-fcm/README.md

 #### My android build is failing
 Try update your SDK and google play service
 #### I can't get notification when app is killed
 If you send notification with `data` only, you can only get the data message when app is in foreground or background.
 Killed app doesn't trigger FCMNotificationReceived.
-Seems that is how FCM works today
+Use `notification` in the payload instead
 #### App running in background doesn't trigger `FCMNotificationReceived` when receiving hybrid notification [Android]
 These is [an issue opened for that](https://github.com/google/gcm/issues/63).
 Behavior is not consistent between 2 platforms
 #### It is missing some features